rsgalloway/envstack/docs/design.md

 envstack does not require a specific packaging or deployment model.
 It assumes only that environments can be described declaratively.

+## Early binding vs late binding environments

+envstack uses a **late-binding environment model**.

+Environments are resolved at **activation time**, not at install time, build time, or package-resolution time.

+This means:
+- Environments are not frozen snapshots
+- Shared environments can evolve
+- Tools intentionally pick up updates on next invocation
+- Version changes propagate by policy, not rebuilds

+This model contrasts with:
+- Virtual environments or conda, which bind dependencies early
+- Containers, which freeze environments at image build time
+- Solver-driven systems, which bind environments during resolution

+envstack treats environments as **live configuration**, composed explicitly each time they are activated.

+Late binding is a deliberate design choice.
+It favors:
+- Shared, network-deployed environments
+- Centralized updates
+- Policy-driven overrides
+- Reduced duplication of runtimes

+envstack provides policy-defined isolation rather than runtime-enforced isolation, relying on explicit configuration and directory layout.

 ## Opinionated by design